tonethar/IGME-330-Spring-2020/weekly/week-03A-notes.md

 ## II.
 Lecture/Demo - the JavaScript IIFE
 - Stands for "Immediately Invoked Function Expression"
+- Using these is one of the requirements for Project 1
 - See [IIFE Notes](https://github.com/tonethar/IGME-330-Master/blob/master/notes/IIFE-notes.md) & demo

 ## III.
 Demo - Modifying your "Screen Saver with Controls"